sebkaster/CarND-Advanced-Lane-Lines/writeup_template.md

     offset = line_center - vehicle_center
     return offset
 ```
+I assume that the projected section of the lane is about 30 meters long and 3.7 meters wide.

 I calculated the curvature of the right and left lane boundary separately and took the mean of both values.